The Mandalorian: Series One in Review

 Yet it still took me longer than a lot of people to get on board.

 “Chapter One”, the first episode, is a mixed bag.
 For the first half, the tone is inconsistent and meandering, but once the action of the final act starts it feels like the story finds its purpose.
-The introduction of the child – AKA Baby Yoda – was a neat surprise, as was the Mandalorian’s decision to keep it alive.
+The introduction of the Child – AKA Baby Yoda – was a neat surprise, and it’s easy to see how it caused the pop-culture stir that ensued.

-The second episode, “The Child”, kept me on the fence.
-The Trandoshan fight was entertaining if a bit pointless.
+Despite the strong end to Chapter One, the second episode, “The Child”, kept me on the fence.
+The Trandoshan fight was entertaining if a bit pointless, and I still wasn’t sure what the show was trying to do.
 It wasn’t until the Jawa chase started that I realised the story was going way off from where I expected it to go – and that it was also tremendous fun.

 With that, I realised that The Mandalorian isn’t about the lore or the politics of the galaxy that I’ve come to love so well.
 It’s about the scoundrels, the lowlifes and the zany side-quest side stories that filled a hundred Dark Horse comic books.

-The Mandalorian is the non-canon Expanded Universe realised.
+The Mandalorian is the non-canon Expanded Universe realised in live action.

 This is the Way